TomCasavant/gifcam/README.md

 - Disapprove/Approve Mode for posts (e.g. wait for approval on gif before posting to mastodon)
 - Threading to allow taking photos *while* posting to mastodon simultaneously
 - Enable/Disable gifcam mode from web ui
+- Improve preview (right now it saves/transcodes videos to an mp4 and then you have to refresh to get most recent clip)

 Web App:
 ![image](https://github.com/TomCasavant/gifcam/assets/7014115/08da9bfd-f006-443d-8fac-14d9dabdf081)